Portola Valley in San Mateo County, California — The American West (Pacific Coastal)

 Erected 1977 by State Department of Parks and Recreation and the Town of Portola Valley.
 (Marker Number 909.)

 Location.
 37° 23.028′ N, 122° 14.042′ W. Marker is in Portola Valley, California, in San Mateo County.
 Marker is on Portola Road, on the right when traveling north.
-Touch for map.
-Marker is at or near this postal address: 930 Portola Road, Portola Valley CA 94028, United States of America.
+Touch for map Touch for directions.

 Regarding Our Lady of the Wayside.
 This site was designated as California Registered Historical Landmark No. 909 on 5/12/1977.